 - The boundary of this region is called the magnetopause, and some of the particles are able to penetrate the magnetosphere through this region by partial reconnection of the magnetic field lines.

 - The solar wind is responsible for the overall shape of Earth’s magnetosphere.

 - Moreover, planets with a weak or non-existent magnetosphere are subject to atmospheric stripping by the solar wind.

-- Venus, the nearest and most similar planet to Earth in the Solar System, has an atmosphere 100 times denser than our own, with little or no geo-magnetic field.
-This is an exception.
+- Venus, the nearest and most similar planet to Earth in the Solar System, has an atmosphere 100 times denser than our own, with little or no geomagnetic field.
+This is a strange exception.

-- A magnetic storm on the Sun which appears to be a very bright spot and a gaseous surface eruption.
+- They are magnetic storms which appear to be very bright spots with a gaseous surface eruption.

-- As solar flares push through the corona, they heat its gas to anywhere from 10 to 20 million K.
+- As solar flares are pushed through the corona, they heat its gas to anywhere from 10 to 20 million °C.

-- An arc of gas that erupts from the surface of the Sun.
+- An arc of gas that erupts from the surface of the Sun is called solar prominence.